- The mass loss of the textile:

 - DIN EN ISO 11721-1: Textiles - Determination of resistance of cellulose containing textiles to micro-organisms - Soil burial test - Part 1: Assessment of rot-retardant finishing

 - DIN EN ISO 846: Plastics - Evaluation of the action of microorganisms on plastics

-- Determination of the risks to the environment from your product
+- Determination of product's risk to the environment

 - Quality assurance based on ecotoxicological considerations